apache/qpid-jms/qpid-jms-docs/Configuration.md

 The RedeliveryPolicy controls how redelivered messages are handled on the client.

 + **jms.redeliveryPolicy.maxRedeliveries** controls when an incoming message is rejected based on the number of times it has been redelivered, the default value is (-1) disabled.
 A value of zero would indicate no message redeliveries are accepted, a value of five would allow a message to be redelivered five times, etc.

+The MessageID Policy controls the type of the Message ID assigned to messages sent from the client.

++ **jms.messageIDPolicy.messageIDType** By default a generated String value is used for the MessageID on outgoing messages.
+Other available types are UUID and UUID_STRING.

 The PresettlePolicy controls when a producer or consumer instance will be configured to use AMQP presettled messaging semantics.